 This project investigates the burden and risk factors of the most severe and life threatening late effects, namely second primary neoplasms, cardiovascular disease and premature death.
-We contributed with 4719 Swiss 5-year survivors to the Pan-European cohort and with detailed treatment data from medical records of 139 Swiss survivors to the European nestedcase control studies.
+We contributed with 4719 Swiss five-year survivors to the Pan-European cohort and with detailed treatment data from medical records of 139 Swiss survivors to the European nested-case control studies.

-Recent findings: A new method to facilitate valid and consistent grading of cardiac events in childhood cancer survivors has been published [Feijen-2014] and several other publications are in preparation.
+Recent findings: A new method to facilitate valid and consistent grading of cardiac events in childhood cancer survivors has been published [Feijen-2014].
+Three publications have been submitted in 2017 an several other publications are in preparation